Nissan pins revival hopes on 'foreigner with a Japanese face'

 As such he is seen as a “tozama”, a lord who was considered an outsider in feudal Japan, the associate said.

-Directors at Nissan, including those from Renault, voted unanimously in favour of the two executives, a source familiar with the matter said.
+Directors at Nissan, including those from Renault, voted unanimously in favor of the two executives, a source familiar with the matter said.

 Reporting by Maki Shiraki and Kevin Buckland in Tokyo, Norihiko Shirouzu in Beijing and Gilles Guillaume in Paris; Writing by David Dolan; Editing by Edmund Blair and Mark Potter